 “So, freedom for you is simply not being married to Miss Mabel?”
 Violet couldn’t let him go without knowing more.
 “Is that all?”

 “Freedom for me is adventuring across the seas to foreign lands.
-I was supposed to be heading off on my wedding tour to the Continent as we speak but I’ve a notion that Africa will suit me far better.”
-As he worked to slide his cufflinks into place his expression took on a faraway look.
+I was supposed to be heading off on my wedding tour to the Continent as we speak, but I’ve a notion that Africa will suit me far better.”
+As he worked to slide his cufflinks into place, his expression took on a faraway look.
 “Yes, Africa.
 There’s gold and diamonds to be discovered there.
-Perhaps I’ll invest in a gold mine.
+Perhaps I’ll book my passage to Cape Town the moment I step out of here.
+I could invest in a gold mine.
 And shoot some lions and tigers.
-Why, I’m free.
+After all, I’m a free man now without obligations for the very first time I can remember.
 I can do anything I want.
 You have no idea how wonderful it is to say those words out loud, Violet.
 I’m free.”

-A great pounding in her head made her close her eyes.
+The pounding in her head made her close her eyes.
 What would she know about tigers?
-More than he’d ever find out, she thought, painfully.
+More than he’d ever find out, she thought painfully.